Mixing decorating styles in a room makes a room more interesting and attractive. Here are 7 tips for mixing style and doing it right.

 Most of us do it.
-And most of us really don’t have much of a clue how to do it right.
+And many of us struggle with how to do it right.
 I’m talking about mixing decor styles.
-There are a few decor rules that will help you mix the decor styles you love in your home and do it brilliantly!
-Today let’s talk about mixing decor style and doing it right!
+There are a few tips for mixing decorating styles that will help you mix things up in your home and do it brilliantly!
+Today let’s chat about mixing decor style and doing it right!

 THE 80/20 RULE

-Most of us love more than one style and celebrate it in the way we decorate our homes.
-But just like all things we need to think about a balanced approach to mixing those styles.
+Most of us love more than one style and celebrate these styles in the way we decorate our homes.
+But just like all things, we need to think about a balanced approach to mixing those styles.

 CONSISTENT COLOR PALETTE

-The tighter the color palate the further apart on the decor spectrum your style can stray.
+The tighter the color palette the further apart on the decor spectrum your style can stray.
 Yes, you can have a mid-century modern room with bohemian and farmhouse accents if your room has a very cohesive color palette of three or four colors.
-Just be very selective how you use your accent pieces in a mostly mid-century modern room.

-Balance is a key word when mixing different styles in your home.
+Balance is a keyword when mixing decorating styles in your home.
 The styles you choose for a room should be distributed throughout the space.

 Who knew decorating was truly a balancing act?